JetBrains/guide/site/java/tutorials/analyzing-dependencies/dependency-diagram/index.md

 ## Finding a specific dependency

-To look for a specific dependency and see where we get it from, we can search for this dependency using **⌘F**(on macOS) or **Ctrl+F** (on Windows/Linux) to find it in the diagram.
+To look for a specific dependency and see where we get it from, we can search for this dependency using <kbd>⌘F</kbd> (macOS) / <kbd>Ctrl+F</kbd> (Windows/Linux) to find it in the diagram.
 Using the button **Show Paths: Root -> Selection**, we can check the path for this dependency and click related dependencies to follow the path to the root.

 ![Find Elements in Diagram](find-elements.png)